Choosing a school? You’ve got options.

-If you live in North Carolina and are making a decision about K-12 education for your child, this post is for you.
+If you live in North Carolina and are curious about school choice options for your child, this post is for you.
 Where you send your child to school impacts whether they are inspired, happy, and equipped for success, and you may have more school options than you realize!
-This post will breakdown the six types of schools available to you in North Carolina, as well as provide additional education resources.
+This post will breakdown the main types of schools available to you in North Carolina, as well as provide additional education resources.

 North Carolina has a variety of learning environments to choose from.
-You can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+You can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning

 Looking for special education options?
 You can learn what special education services are available in North Carolina at the Ultimate Guide to Special Education.